JackBenny39/SimpleTest/README.md

 After hitting Commit and entering credentials...
 ![Eclipse Issue 11](/images/eclipse_issue11.png)
-The little yellow bars next the files indicate that your local and remote files are identical.
+The little yellow bars next to the files indicate that your local and remote files are identical.

 And, your commit is now reflected in GitHub
 ![GitHub Issue 3](/images/github_issue3.png)